lokeshjain2008/lokeshjain2008.github.io/_posts/2015-07-17-Javascript-ES-6-easy-tutorials.md

 layout: post
 date: "Fri Jul 17 09:47:28 2015"
 comments: true
-title: "ES6 Javascript with examples",
+title: "ES6 Javascript with examples"
 tags: [Javascript, es-6, es6, tutorial]
 ---
 I heard longtime ago that new JavaScript is coming.
 There are lot of buzz around it.
 I was waiting to use it code but no browser supports it fully.